Julia Briggs: Career

 Julia Briggs – as she was after her second marriage – became a tutor at Hertford College in 1978.
 She was the college's first woman fellow.
 She left Hertford in 1995, having been disappointed at not being appointed as a university lecturer.
 She became professor of literature and women's studies at De Montfort University, Leicester, and "flourished in the more egalitarian environment".
 She had said in 1992 that at Oxford "exams are designed and set by a male-structured course and a male-structured system of education".

 Following her work on ghost stories, she wrote about English Renaissance theatre, about children's literature, and published biographies of E. Nesbit and Virginia Woolf.
 She showed "courage in espousing these often unfashionable areas of study".
 Her first book on ghost stories had been described as covering "subjects traditionally considered relatively trivial if not subliterary by a sizable number of unenlightened literary scholars".
 At Oxford, she promoted the study of women's writing.
 She was instrumental in ensuring that the Bodleian Library acquired the collection of Iona and Peter Opie in 1988.

 Her role as general editor of the Penguin Books' edition of Virginia Woolf's work "required both scholarly expertise and deft interpersonal skills".

 She published a critical edition of Paris: A Poem, by Hope Mirrlees, bringing it back to scholarly attention; after her death, Mirrlees's Collected Poems, edited by Sandeep Parmar (2011), was dedicated to her.

-Briggs was "was a nurturer of others, while insisting upon the highest standards of research", and enthusiastic about teaching mature students, a "supporter of the underdog", and had "an unusually vivid character for a scholar, combining beauty, grace and style with an exceptional interest in her students – and an ability to nurture their individual talents which made her a much-loved teacher".
+Briggs "was a nurturer of others, while insisting upon the highest standards of research", and enthusiastic about teaching mature students, a "supporter of the underdog", and had "an unusually vivid character for a scholar, combining beauty, grace and style with an exceptional interest in her students – and an ability to nurture their individual talents which made her a much-loved teacher".

 Briggs was one of the founders of the British Shakespeare Association, and supported the Virginia Woolf Society of Great Britain.
 She was one of the founders of the digital Woolf resource, Woolf Online.

 At Oxford, she was chair of the English faculty board, and of the examining board.
 She voted against Oxford offering an honorary doctorate to Margaret Thatcher.